Skip to content

 Tense and aspect are central for narrative text.
 The perfective and imperfective aspect, particularly, are essential for how an author builds a narrative structure and signals to the reader the flow of the story.

-Mike Aubrey October 2, 2018 Discourse Analysis, Grammar, Greek, Language, Linguistics, Semantics, Syntax
+michaelaubrey October 2, 2018 Discourse Analysis, Grammar, Greek, Language, Linguistics, Passing Grammar Notes, Semantics, Syntax

 Iterative usage of aspect in the imperative mood